 A while back, I came across this post where Brian Lundin outlined his social media workflow.
 Social media sites and tools have exploded, and it can be hard to know where to start or what tools are worth their learning curves.
 In this video, I outline my favorite sources for sharable content, and the trustworthy tools I use to share it.

 Often when you’re on Facebook, you find yourself thinking that there must be an easier way.
 Today, you’ve got one.
 Here’s how to share a post from a Facebook Page into a Facebook group.

-Wherever I look today, I find myself steeped in paternal awesomeness.
+Wherever I look today, I find myself steeped in paternal awesomeness, like this American Fork band dad.
 So I just had to take a moment to share it with you.